 Treatment includes components of psycho-education, cognitive behavioural therapy (CBT), sex therapy, mindfulness and psychotherapy, and occasionally medicines.

 Women's sexual dysfunctions include a spectrum of disorders that are typically multi-factorial in aetiology and include sexual interest/arousal disorder (SIAD), female orgasmic disorder (FOD), and genito-pelvic penetration pain disorder (GPPPD), which combines the frequently overlapping diagnoses of vaginismus and dyspareunia.

-Vaginismus and dyspareunia, now grouped as GPPPD, are specific conditions that will not be covered in this monograph; however, further information is available in the dyspareunia monograph.
+Vaginismus and dyspareunia, now grouped as GPPPD, are specific conditions that will not be covered in this topic; however, further information is available in the dyspareunia topic.

-Given that there is only limited research on persistent genital arousal disorder (PGAD), its pathophysiology and treatment are not discussed in this monograph.
+There is only limited research on persistent genital arousal disorder (PGAD) and its pathophysiology and treatment are not well understood.